sandstorm/GedmoTranslatableConnector/README.md

-# TYPO3 Flow Connector to Gedmo Translatable
+# Flow Framework Connector to Gedmo Translatable

 by Sebastian Kurfürst, sandstorm|media.
 Thanks to WebEssentials for sponsoring this work.

-Using Gedmo.Translatable in TYPO3 Flow proved a little harder than originally anticipated -- that's why I created a small package which wraps up the necessary steps.
+Using Gedmo.Translatable in Flow Framework proved a little harder than originally anticipated -- that's why I created a small package which wraps up the necessary steps.

-Has been tested on recent TYPO3 Flow master; should also work on Flow 2.2.
+Has been tested on recent Flow Framework master; should also work on Flow 2.2 and Flow 3.0

 ## Usage